Tea4Q/VelvetLadle/README.md

 ## 🚀 **Key Features**

 ### **Recipe Management**
 - **🌐 Web Scraping**: Extract recipes from any website URL
-- **✏️ Manual Entry**: Create recipes with ingredients, directions, and serving info
+- **✏️ Unified Add/Edit Form**: Manual entry and editing are now handled by a single, unified RecipeForm with a tabbed interface (Basics, Details, Nutrition, Notes).
+- **📝 Personal Notes**: Add and edit personal notes for each recipe, accessible in both the form and the viewer.
-- **📝 Full Editing**: Edit existing recipes with pre-populated forms
+- **Full Editing**: Edit existing recipes with all fields pre-populated from the database.
 - **⭐ Favorites**: Mark recipes as favorites for quick access
 - **🔍 Search & Filter**: Find recipes by ingredients, cuisine, or keywords